infinum/eightshift-docs/docs/advanced/components-color-palette.md

 title: Color Palette
 ---

-This is a custom react component the renders a custom color picker exactly the same as native block editor component but on save method in attributes we save color name and not color hex.
+This is a custom react component the renders a custom color picker exactly the same as native block editor component but on save method in attributes we save the color name and not color hex.

 ## Usage